 The goal of Phase I is to adapt a portion of the site into a LEED-certified commercial village with a wide variety of tenants, and to prepare the necessary infrastructure to surround the building with an urban business/industrial park.
 The adaptation of this existing structure (~61,000 square feet) will create work spaces at accessible rental rates for approximately 100 businesses, including light-industrial, administrative, artisanal, maker and creative enterprises.
 This building also will become a public space for various community functions.

 The development team enlisted local Atlanta firm Stevens & Wilkinson for architectural, structural, mechanical, electrical and plumbing design.
 From the initial schematic designs through the present blueprints, the building plans have been influenced and guided by the development team’s desire to meet the project objectives and by community member interaction and feedback.
 Functionality, flexibility, accessibility and affordability of space have been key drivers contributing to design decisions.
-The construction plans will be finalized in the first quarter of 2018.
+The construction plans were finalized in the first quarter of 2018.
 However, community members will continue to be involved in the planning, implementation and exhibition of art, history, furniture and other important finishing touches.

 The first phase of redevelopment is anticipated to cost approximately $26 million.